Singapore invokes online falsehoods law against Malaysian rights group's 'preposterous' claims on execution methods

 "For the record, the rope used for judicial executions has never broken before, and prison officers certainly do not receive any 'special training to carry out the brutal execution method' as alleged," said MHA.

 "Any acts such as those described in the LFL statement would have been thoroughly investigated and dealt with."

 KIRSTEN HAN, THE ONLINE CITIZEN RESPOND

-Ms Han confirmed that she received a correction direction from the POFMA Office on Wednesday morning and has until 8am on Thursday to comply with the direction.
+Ms Han earlier confirmed that she received a correction direction from the POFMA Office on Wednesday morning and has until 8am on Thursday to comply with the direction.

-"I'll be using the rest of the time given under the correction direction to decide how I should proceed," she said in a Facebook post.
+"I'll be using the rest of the time given under the correction direction to decide how I should proceed," she had said in a Facebook post.